A suspicious text

 Read the money guidanceSecure your email first, change passwords and check recent account activity.

-Read the account guidanceThe safest step is often a pause.
-Download the free Cleverways guide and keep a simple check nearby for suspicious messages, calls and payment requests.
+The safest step is often a pause.
+Download the free Cleverways guide and keep a simple check nearby for suspicious messages, calls, emails and payment requests.